Dave031387/DRSSoftware.DRSBasicDI/README.md

 # DRSBasicDI Dependency Injection Container

+> [!IMPORTANT]
+> I have made a couple of changes to this class library.
+The README file hasn't been updated yet to reflect these changes.
+I'm currently working on
+> the unit tests.
+The README file will be updated once unit testing is completed.

 ## Background
 I started this project as a way to learn more about dependency injection and how to implement it in a .NET application.
 I wanted to create a simple and lightweight container that could be used in small to medium-sized projects without the overhead of larger frameworks.
 The goal was to provide a